 HISTORIES & FOLKLORE

-Roses appear across Northern European folklore and history, the main variety likely being the dog rose, Rosa canina, which recalls the familiar five-petal patterning of roses in medieval European heraldry and crests.
+Roses appear throughout Northern European folklore, fairy tales, and history, the main variety likely being the dog rose, Rosa canina, which recalls the familiar five-petal patterning of roses in medieval European heraldry and crests.
 The famous Thousand-Year Rose, aka the Rose of Hildesheim, is a dog rose that grows abundantly up the wall of the Hildesheim Cathedral, a Catholic cathedral in Germany dedicated to the Assumption of Mary.
 The legend says that as long as the rose prospers, so will Hildesheim.
 In central parts of Europe, or especially along the Mediterranean all the way to Turkey, the variety would have been the Rosa gallica, the Apothecary’s Rose.
 Many scholars believe this to be one of the earliest cultivated (not wild) roses in Europe (the dog rose is still regarded as a wild variety).
 Like the dog rose, the Apothecary’s rose is also five-petaled, and appeared in heraldry and crests, and it's theorized the white and red roses of the Tudors represent these two varieties.
 Here where I live in North America, on Coast Salish territories; from British Columbia down to Oregon the native rose varieties are Rosa nutkana, Nootka rose or bristly rose; Rosa pisocarpa, aka clustered wild rose; or Rosa gymnocarpa, Baldhip rose, also known as wood rose or dwarf rose.
 These resemble dog roses in that they’re a simple five-petal structure but are often bright pink.
-Middle Eastern rose varieties appeared in Europe after the Crusades, most famously and prized among them, the Damask rose brought to Europe from Syria.
+Middle Eastern rose varieties were brought to Europe around the 11th century, most famously and prized among them, the Damask rose from Syria.

 Across the world, food and medicinal histories are deeply intertwined, and we find many similar uses and symbolic associations.
 Romans scented their wine with rose petals, and rose water was used in Medieval banquets to wash the hands.
 While lost in modern European cooking (though it began to make a comeback in the 20th century), in Medieval times rose water was a common ingredient found in blancmange, a sweet or savory pudding-like dish made with milk (like a panna cotta) and stock; sweet and savory marzipans, a dish similar to what we call French toast; and tarts.
 Rose is sometimes used as a throat remedy, digestive aid, or a breath freshener.
 They're high in various antioxidants and Vitamin C. The fruits, rose hips, are used to make medicinal syrups, teas, and marmalade and can be foraged in the wild as a food source during times of scarcity.
 Across the Mediterranean, Middle East, and and Southeast Asia, rose water is used in meat dishes, and rose powders are used as an ingredient in sauces.
 Fresh and dried rose petals are used throughout the Middle East and Europe to make jams and perfume both sweet and savory dishes.
 Rose petals are a popular on cakes and pastries, in which the petals are glazed with egg whites and coated superfine sugar to create a sparkling garnish.